Associate Professor, History of Art and Visual Culture (retired)

 Former Director, Marilyn I. Walker School of Fine and Performing Arts

-Derek Knight, has been on faculty in the department since 1985.
+Derek Knight, has been on faculty in the Department of Visual Arts since 1985.
 He was educated at Croydon College of Art, London, England, Carleton University, the University of British Columbia and State University of New York at Buffalo.

-Currently he teaches courses in 20th century European and North American art history, contemporary art and theory, and contributes to the MA program in Studies in Comparative Literatures and Arts.
+Currently he teaches courses in 20th-century American art, an Introduction to Contemporary art as well as advanced courses in Contemporary art and theory.
 In addition to his own production of photo-based, conceptual and site-specific art and participation in more than thirty group shows, Knight has developed a profile as an independent curator.

 Curatorial projects include Utopia: Islands, a group exhibition at Rodman Hall Arts Centre in 1993, which combined the work of Kim Adams, Eleanor Bond, Katherine Knight, Matthew Meagher, Ian Smith-Rubenzahl, Philip Vanderwall and Nicholas Wade.
 In 1994, he concluded a three-year curatorial project titled Franc Petric: the Abattoir Project for Galerie Optica in Montreal with the publication of a lengthy bilingual catalogue that documented the site-specific and related performance activities of the artist in Montreal’s last remaining slaughterhouse.